A yell rang out across the quiet of the desert.

-In the flatness of the desert, he had seen their van and come to them for help.
-The team immediately gave him water, and he fell to the ground, his bare feet covered with blisters, hyperventilating, crying, and giving thanks to God.
+The team immediately gave him water, and, his bare feet covered with blisters, he fell to the ground, hyperventilating, crying, and giving thanks to God.

-This soldier had walked through the desert for four days with very little water, and hadn’t eaten in three days.
-If not for Águilas del Desierto, it would not have been gangs causing his death, but the wilderness.
+This man had walked through the desert for four days with no shoes, and very little water; he hadn’t eaten in three days.

-The man knew that he couldn’t keep going in his condition.
-He agreed to receive medical care and plead his case for asylum.
+The man agreed to receive medical care and to work with Border Patrol to plead his case for asylum.
 His phone had died days ago, and the team helped him call his family to let them know he was safe.

 “I’ve never been there for a live rescue before, and to be honest, it was very emotional,” said Sr. Maria Louise.
 “At first, I was just responding to his reaction and the realization that he wasn’t going to die.
 It’s hard to put into words.
 At the time, I wasn’t thinking ‘we’ve just saved someone’s life.’”